 How to Protect Unlocked or Locked Phones

-They’re also easy to buy online after purchasing a phone and offer more affordable prices and more flexible service options than over-the-counter plans from phone retailers.
-For transparent pricing and coverage information online, just take 30 seconds to fill in a quick phone protection plan quote form.
+They're also easy to buy online after purchasing a phone and offer more affordable prices and more flexible service options than over-the-counter plans from phone retailers.
+For transparent pricing and coverage information online, just take 30 seconds to purchase your plan.